 Hacking is when a hacker looks for security vulnerabilities in your computer or mobile device.
 They use these vulnerabilities to get access to your computer and then steal your valuable data.
 Hackers could also hack the networks and public hotspots to track your information.

 6. Remote Access

 Modern thieves try to access your computer via remote access so that they can look for confidential information.
-They may contact via phone call or email telling you that your computer has some error and they need remote access to fix these errors.
-Once you provide the remote access, they may install a keylogger to your computer that will collect keystrokes and send it to the thieves.
-This type of attack is also called tech support scam.
+They may contact you via phone call or email telling you that your computer has some error and they need remote access to fix these errors.
+Once you provide the remote access, they may install a keylogger to your computer that will collect keystrokes and send them to the thieves.
+This type of attack is also called a tech support scam.